GoogleCloudPlatform/cloud-opensource-java/boms/cloud-oss-bom/RELEASING.md

-To release a snapshot:
+To release a snapshot on Linux:

 1. Install GPG

-2. On Linux, run:
+2. Clone the repo if you have not already done so.

+3. Run:

 ```
 $ export GPG_TTY=$(tty)